sergenp/book-store-api-drf/README.md

             - It deletes the Cart from db (sets the deleted flag 1)

   - Users can checkout Carts
-    - POST to checkout endpoint( /api/checkout ) creates appropriate Shipping Model in the database for the current User and if said User currently have a Cart
+    - POST to payment endpoint( /api/payment ) creates appropriate QR code for the Payment and once the payment is completed, OrderModel is created

-- Payment
+#### Payment
     - Carts can be bought via bitcoin.
 For this repository's purposes, when creating Payment for Carts, bitcoin testnet is being used
     - payment_checker.py in cryptopayment app checks if the created Payment model's bitcoin address has the correct value of bitcoin in it, then it creates an Order and Invoice model based on the Payment information (it checks these wallets per 60 seconds in a different thread)
     - Every Payment will have it's own generated bitcoin address in the database.
 These addresses are being saved as 'wif's.